I’m a computer nerd.

 And once again at Adobe, on Photoshop.

 If you are a beginner, I recommend using Python as the language to use to learn to program.
-If you have a particular project, such as an app on Android then use Java, or an app on iPhone then use Swift.
+If you have a particular project, such as an app on Android then use Java (or Kotlin), or an app on iPhone then use Swift.

-My favorite languages are: D for systems programming, Python for general programming, and Lua for embedded scripting language programming.
+My favorite languages are: D for programming, Python for scripting, and Lua for embedded scripting.

 If I were to do functional programming, I think I would pick OCaml (or F♯ which is basically OCaml for .NET).
 I like it better than Haskell or Scala (for JVM).
 LISP is not a function first functional programming language — sorry Lisp programmers, that’s my 2¢.
 Just as you can do OOP in C, you can do FP in Lisp... and likewise sucks.